 In terms of independence, the Board of Directors is considered to be in compliance with Stock Exchange regulations and the requirements of the Code.
-Prior to the 2014 annual general meeting, all meeting-elected Board members apart from Dan Sten Olsson and Carl-Johan Hagman were assessed by the nomination committee as independent of both the major owners of the Company and its executive management.
+Prior to the 2016 annual general meeting, all meeting-elected Board members apart from Dan Sten Olsson and Carl-Johan Hagman were assessed by the nomination committee as independent of both the major owners of the Company and its executive management.

-Carl-Johan Hagman is not considered independent of Concordia Maritime's major owners, as he has a managerial function in Stena Sphere.
-Dan Sten Olsson is not considered independent of Concordia Maritime's major owners because of his ownership position in Stena Sessan Rederi AB, which owns approx. 52 percent of Concordia Maritime's capital and 73 percent of the total voting power.
+Carl-Johan Hagman is not considered independent of Concordia Maritime's major owners, as he has a managerial function in the Stena Sphere.
+Dan Sten Olsson is not considered independent of Concordia Maritime's major owners because of his ownership position in the Stena Sphere, which owns approx. 52 percent of Concordia Maritime's capital and 73 percent of the total voting power in Concordia Maritime.